danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [oras-project/community](https://github.com/oras-project/community) - OCI Registries as Storage
+- [nodejs/single-executable](https://github.com/nodejs/single-executable) - This team aims to advance the state of the art in packaging Node.js applications as single standalone executables (SEAs) on all supported operating systems.
 - [cnabio/community](https://github.com/cnabio/community) - CNAB Community Assets
 - [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of GitHub Repositories full of FREE Resources.
 - [WeMakeDevs/roadmaps](https://github.com/WeMakeDevs/roadmaps) - This repository contains the list of communities and job portals you can join and apply to.